 The accounting policies and methods employed by the Company determine how it reports its financial condition and results of operations, and may require management to make judgements or rely on assumptions about matters that are inherently uncertain.
-The interim condensed consolidated financial statements for the six months ended June 30, 2014 have been prepared in accordance with IAS 34 Interim Financial Reporting.
-The interim condensed consolidated financial statements, and should be read in conjunction with the Company's annual financial statements as at December 31, 2013.
+The interim condensed consolidated financial statements for the nine months ended September 30, 2014 have been prepared in accordance with IAS 34 Interim Financial Reporting.
+The interim condensed consolidated financial statements and disclosures required in the annual financial statements, and should be read in conjunction with the Company's annual financial statements as at December 31, 2013.

-The accounting policies followed in these interim financial statements are consistent with those applied in the Company's most recent annual financial statements for the year ended December 31, 2013.
+The accounting policies followed in the interim financial statements are consistent with those applied in the Company's most recent annual financial statements for the year ended December 31, 2013.